2STYNe/blognet-web-app/README.md

 -   Start by creating a new database from the left sidebar named as 'blog_db' with the default server connection collation settings.

--   After creating the database create a table named as 'blog_table' with 4 columns for id, title, date_of_creation and paragraph.
+-   After creating the database create a table named as 'blog_table' with 5 columns for id, title, date_of_creation, paragraph and image_filename.

 -   The first column is 'id' which is an integer.
 Check the Auto Increment checkbox which will also make this field the primary key.